curioustorvald/Terrarum/README.md

 Documentations and resources for work (such as .psd) are also included in the repo.
 You will need Mac computer to read and edit documentations in .gcx and .numbers.

-Any contribution in this project is sorely in English, so be sure to use English in codes, comments, etc.
+Any contribution in this project must be made sorely in English, so be sure to use English in codes, comments, etc.

 ## Setup ##
 * Configuration
-Just make sure you have Java version 8 or higher
+Just make sure you have JDK 8 or higher
-* Dependencies
-JRE 1.8
+* Required libraries are included in the repository.

 ## Contribution guidelines ##